entando/entando-docs/vuepress/docs/v6.3/docs/reference/entando-cli.md

 ```

 ## Available Commands
-You can use `ent help` to review the list of available commands.
-Check the help text (`--help`) for any command to see its specific options, e.g. `ent check-env --help`.
+Use `ent help` to review the list of available commands.

 ```
 ~~~~~~~~~~~~~~~~~~~